The Term Sexual Orientation Analysis

 Gender Dysphoria

-Gender dysphoria is a state that implies a conflict that originates between the physical or assigned gender of a person and the gender with which he or she identifies.
-People with gender dysphoria may feel very uncomfortable with the gender they were assigned or born.
-People who suffer from it sometimes describe it as a set of discomforts with their own body, mainly during the stage of puberty or they feel uncomfortable with the expected roles of their assigned gender.
-People with gender dysphoria can often experience significant difficulties and functioning problems associated with this conflict between the way they feel and the way they think about themselves and their physical or assigned gender.
+Gender dysphoria is a state that implies a conflict originating between the physical or assigned gender of a person and the gender with which they identify.
+People with gender dysphoria may feel very uncomfortable with the gender they were assigned at birth.
+Some describe it as a sense of discomfort with their own body, particularly during puberty, or they feel uncomfortable with the expected roles of their assigned gender.
+People with gender dysphoria can often experience significant difficulties and functioning problems associated with this conflict between how they feel and think about themselves and their assigned physical gender.

-Body dysmorphic disorder is a mental disorder in which you can’t stop thinking about one or more perceived defects or flaws in your appearance — a flaw that, to others, is either minor or not observable.
-But you may feel so ashamed and anxious that you may avoid many social situations.
+Body dysmorphic disorder is a mental disorder in which you can’t stop thinking about one or more perceived defects or flaws in your appearance, a flaw that, to others, is either minor or not observable.
+However, you may feel so ashamed and anxious that you avoid many social situations.

 You may seek out numerous cosmetic procedures to try to “fix” your perceived flaw.
 Afterward, you may feel a temporary satisfaction, but often the anxiety returns and you may resume searching for a way to fix your perceived flaw.
-Treatment of body dysmorphic disorder may include cognitive behavioral therapy and medication.
-Transgender is a term that represents those people who do not feel identified with the biological sex that was granted at birth.
+Treatment of body dysmorphic disorder may include cognitive-behavioral therapy and medication.
+Transgender is a term that represents those people who do not identify with the biological sex assigned at birth.

-Over the years other terms related to this have been coined, such as the diminutive “trans” or the words intergender, fluid gender, among others.
-These types of people have different ways of expressing their situation.
-The first that can be mentioned is to dress and act according to the sex with which they identify themselves.
-They are distinguished from transvestites because they only dress as the opposite sex eventually and not as a permanent identity assumed.
+Over the years, other terms related to this have been coined, such as the diminutive “trans”, or words like intergender, fluid gender, among others.
+These individuals have different ways of expressing their experience.
+The first method can be dressing and acting according to the sex with which they identify.
+They differ from transvestites, who only dress as the opposite sex occasionally, not as a permanent identity.

-Those who belong to this group have a flexible concept of what it means to be a man or a woman, so they do not get to undergo plastic surgery.
-The second way we can mention is the total transformation of one’s body.
-The subject performs a medical process that involves the ingestion of hormones and plastic surgeries to convert your body into the desired sex.
-In this case we talk about transsexual.
+Those who belong to this group have a flexible concept of what it means to be a man or a woman, so they do not choose to undergo plastic surgery.
+The second method involves a total transformation of one’s body.
+The individual undergoes a medical process that includes hormone therapy and plastic surgeries to convert their body into the desired sex.
+In this case, we are discussing transsexual individuals.

-The professionals talk about “gender dysphoria” to allude to the anxiety generated in the subject the disagreement between the gender assigned biologically and the gender with which it is identified.
-Once the gender dysphoria is diagnosed, professionally, the process of accompaniment for the transition begins.
+Professionals use the term “gender dysphoria” to describe the anxiety generated in the individual by the discordance between their assigned biological gender and the gender with which they identify.
+Once gender dysphoria is professionally diagnosed, the process of support for the transition begins.

 Do not confuse transgender identity with sexual orientation.
-Sexual orientation refers to the type of people to whom the subject is attracted, which only defines him as heterosexual, homosexual or bisexual.
-In contrast, transgender identity refers to the sex with which it is identified: man or woman, that is, it refers to what the person is.
-Therefore, there may be a transgender person who is heterosexual, homosexual or bisexual.
+Sexual orientation refers to whom the individual is attracted to, which characterizes them as heterosexual, homosexual, or bisexual.
+On the other hand, transgender identity refers to the gender with which the individual identifies as, a man or a woman; it signifies who the person is.
+Therefore, a transgender individual can be heterosexual, homosexual, or bisexual.

-The cisgender people are people whose gender identity is concordant with their biological gender, that is, they do not identify with the transgender identity of transsexuality.
-“Cis” is a shorter word that means “on this side” A cisgender woman lives today as a woman biologically.
-A cisgender man lives as a man today, biologically.
-Many cisgender people never consider themselves to be cisgender because this coincidence of gender identity and expectations from birth is very common.
+The cisgender people are those whose gender identity is concordant with their biological gender; they do not identify with the transgender identity or transsexuality.
+“Cis” is a shorter term meaning “on this side.”
+A cisgender woman lives today as a woman biologically.
+Likewise, a cisgender man lives as a man, biologically.
+Many cisgender individuals never consider themselves to be cisgender because the coincidence of gender identity and expectations from birth is very common.

 The deadline is too short to read someone else's essay